This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-The death of an infant is a tragic incident, especially if the death could have been prevented.
+The death of an infant is a tragic incident, especially if it is legally termed a wrongful death, a death that could have been prevented with better care.
 Infant wrongful death causes include asphyxia, physical trauma, medication errors, misdiagnosis of an illness, and more.
-In some cases, medical negligence causes an infant’s death.

 The Death of an Infant